GVigne/TheSleepingLion/packaging/INSTRUCTIONS.md

-This short document is memo to produce The Sleeping Lion's executable for Windows.
+This short document is a memo to create an installer for The Sleeping Lion on Windows.
 There are no prerequisites other than having a computer running on Windows 10 or Windows 11.

 ## Step 0: install MSYS2
 Download and install MSYS2: https://www.msys2.org/.
 From here on, we will be working with MINGW64.